LukaszMossakowski/GiveInGoodHands/README.md

 * Bootstrap 4
 * Python 3.8.3
 * Django
+* JavaScript (AJAX, jQuery, JSON)
-* pytest-django, psycopq2-binary, pytz
+* pytest-django, psycopq2-binary, pytz, six, envfile
 * postgres
 * IDE (PyCharm)

 The application bases on the database created in the postgres.
-The app was created in Django with many different technics applied creating forms, models and views (generic and straight classic views and generic forms with applied widgets and validations).
-The app includes tests exercising created fixtures.
+The app was created in Django and JS with many different technics applied: AJAX, jQuery and JsonRequest in practice submit action via JavaScript to Django, contact form with emailing to users with admin status (SMTP method), custom user model and login by email not my username, activation user profile via personal unique link send by email to a new user (SMTP method), custom delete method preventing deletion of the last admin, set of functionalities as 'forgot your password', 'set new password' and following, aggregate and annotate methods in practice, creating forms, models and views (generic and straight classic views and generic forms with applied widgets), custom password unique validation methods.
-The app is based on the modified Bootstrap's template.

 ## Screenshots